diogogithub/gnu-social/DOCUMENTATION/SYSTEM_ADMINISTRATORS/CONFIGURE.md

     some kind of automated poster, testing bots, etc.

-* `exclude_sources` (array, default []): Sources of notices that should be kept off of the public timeline (because they're from automatic posters, for instance).
+* `exclude_sources` (array, default []): Sources of notices that should be kept off of the public feed (because they're from automatic posters, for instance).

 throttle